dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/Prereq.sh/index.rst

     * To run Omnia, it is crucial to use the Python virtual environment created by the ``prereq.sh`` script.
 Do not delete the virtual environment directory (``/opt/omnia/omnia17_venv/``) as it is necessary for the proper functioning of Omnia.
     * If you have a proxy server set up for your control plane, you must configure the proxy environment variables on the control plane before running any Omnia playbooks.
 For more information, `click here <../Setup_CP_proxy.html>`_.
+    * Ensure to execute the Omnia playbooks from inside the ``/root/omnia`` folder.
+Executing the playbooks outside leads to playbook execution failures.

 * Use the following command to execute the ``prereq.sh`` script on the control plane: ::